 A point-and-shoot camera typically has a macro mode setting that automatically adjusts the lens to focus up-close.

 If you already this type camera then this is a no-cost way of exploring macro photography.
 The downside is that the photos will not have the same quality as those taken with a dedicated macro lens.

 Buying a point-and-shoot camera specifically for macro photography is probably not a wise use of your budget.
 I say probably because there are always exceptions to the rules.
 A select few offer lens and shutter speed adjustment in macro mode.

-These lens simply clip onto the smartphone covering its built-in lens to provide the needed magnification.
+These lenses simply clip onto the smartphone covering its built-in lens to provide the needed magnification.

 The nice thing about these lenses is that they are small enough to put in your pocket.
 You never know when you might see something interesting to photograph.